-FONG TOH WAI

-Aged 38, Malaysian, Male Group Financial Controller
+FONG TOH WAI Aged 39, Malaysian, Male Group Financial Controller

 Mr Fong graduated with a Bachelor of Accountancy with Distinction from the University of Wollongong, Australia in 2003.
-He is a Chartered Accountant of the Malaysian Institute of Accountants (MIA) and a Certified Practising Accountant of CPA Australia since 2007.
+He is a Chartered Accountant of the Malaysian Institute of Accountants and a Certified Practising Accountant of CPA Australia since 2007.

 Mr Fong has many years of working experience in the fields of accounting, audit, corporate finance, taxation and corporate governance.
 He started his career with PricewaterhouseCoopers, Kuantan in 2003.
 In 2004, he joined Ernst & Young, Kuantan.
 During his tenure with Ernst & Young, he had involved on various assignments including statutory audits, due diligence audits, initial public offering audits, FRS convergence audits and FRS 139 implementation audits.
 Mr Fong was appointed as Group Financial Controller of LTHB on 1 June 2012.
+He is also a member of the Employees' Share Scheme Committee of LTHB.

-Mr Fong is not a director of any public and private limited companies.
+Mr Fong is not a director for any public and private limited companies.